 In August, the first Africans arrived as indentured servants.
 Although they were not officially slaves and might eventually gain their freedom, they’d been kidnapped from their homeland and forced to live a hard life of servitude.
 Their presence opened the door for Virginia to accept the institution of slavery and eventually replace African indentured servants with enslaved Africans.

 The next decades in Jamestown brought periods of war and peace with the Indians.
 More and more colonists arrived, spread out and created new towns and plantations.
 In 1624, Virginia became a royal colony.

 Fire, disease, famine and Indian attacks remained, but according to Leccese, “One other important problem was the increasingly stratified society.
 As time went on, original settlers had snatched up all the quality land and new settlers were finding less opportunity to become independent farmers on their own land.
 This resulted in a small class of rich landowners and a large class of landless or small farmers.”

-By 1699 there were around 60,000 people in the Virginia colony, including about 6,000 African slaves.
+By 1699 there were around 60,000 people in the Virginia colony, including about 6,000 enslaved peoples.
 Jamestown had started a tradition of slavery that would endure in America for generations.

 READ MORE: 13 Everyday Objects of Colonial America